 4. Create deep security protection with Software Defined Perimeter (SDP) tools

-Cloud-adapted network security tools like SDP create encrypted bubbles around every user, following them as they use third-party software, on-premises servers, and remote devices.
-Users can only access resources according to strict permission settings, and network segmentation means that lateral movement across the network is tightly limited.
+As the threat surface expands into the cloud, traditional perimeters are less effective.
+Cloud-adapted network security tools like SDP create encrypted boundaries around every user, following them as they use third-party software, on-premises servers, and remote devices.
+Under this model, access controls are granular; users can only access resources according to strict permission settings, and network segmentation prevents lateral movement by attackers.

 5. Focus on physical network security